sebastian-mora/ruse_website/blogs/going-serverless/index.md

     blogs.append({"path": blog_path, "metadata":meta})
 ```

 get-blogs take a parameter.
 Again pretty simple here.
 It finds the requested blog and returns the blog content along with any metadata.
-Here is a snip-it of its core.
+Here is a snippet of its core.

 ```python
  # Load the blog contents from S3